SophieEmslie/OpenGL1/README.md

-#intro to opengl
+#Intro to opengl

-this is being used to show using SDL and OpenG
+This is being used to show using SDL and OpenGL.